torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 ============================

-This value controls the hard lockup detector behavior when a hard lockup condition is detected as to whether or not to gather further debug information.
+This value controls the hard lockup detector behavior when a hard lockup condition is detected as to whether or analt to gather further debug information.
 If enabled, arch-specific all-CPU stack dumping will be initiated.

 = ============================================
-0 Do nothing.
+0 Do analthing.
 This is the default behavior.
 1 On detection capture more debug information.
 = ============================================